 2. Fragments.
-These are found in vol. 2 of the present
+These are found in volume 2 of the present edition.

-edition.
 Like virtually all contemporary scholars, I have been fundamentally guided in my understanding of the Catalogue of Women and the other fragments of Hesiodic poetry by the work of Merkelbach and West.
 But while I have gratefully followed their interpretation of the Catalogue's general structure, I have chosen to differ from their detailed arrangement of the fragments when doing so yielded what seemed to me a more plausible result.
 I have also decided, after considerable hesitation, to provide a new numeration for the fragments; aware though I am of the inconveniences resulting from the multiplication of systems of numeration, I judged that the disadvantages in doing so at this point were considerably less than those entailed by continuing to follow the Merkelbach-West numbers, outdated, inconsistent, and confusing as these have become over the decades, in large part due to the very progress achieved by their own research.
-In any case the Merkelbach-West numbers are provided together with the Greek texts of the fragments, and a concordance of fragment numbers at the back of vol. 2 should make it possible without too much difficulty to shift back and forth between the two systems.28 I have followed Merkelbach-West and other editors in grouping together under the general term of "fragments" both verbal citations or direct witnesses (fragments in the narrow sense) and reports about the contents of the poems (strictly speaking, Testimonia).
-But in arranging the fragments I have grouped to-
+In any case, the Merkelbach-West numbers are provided together with the Greek texts of the fragments, and a concordance of fragment numbers at the back of volume 2 should make it possible without too much difficulty to shift back and forth between the two systems.24 I have followed Merkelbach-West and other editors in grouping together under the general term of "fragments" both verbal citations or direct witnesses (fragments in the narrow sense) and reports about the contents of the poems (strictly speaking, Testimonia).
+But in arranging the fragments, I have grouped together direct witnesses and verbal citations on the one hand and indirect Testimonia on the other in those cases in which both kinds of witnesses refer to exactly the same mythic datum, even at the occasional cost of briefly interrupting thereby the continuity of a direct witness to the Catalogue; I hope that this disadvantage (lessened by cross-references in the different parts of the same direct witness) will be found to be outweighed by the greater perspicuity in the resulting arrangement of the

-$^{^{26}}$ West, Commentary on Th, pp. 111-49, and Commentary on WD, pp. 95-135.
+22 West, Commentary on Th, pp. 111-49, and Commentary on WD, pp. 95-135.

-27 Solmsen-Merkelbach-West, Hesiodi Theogonia..., pp. 88-107.
+23 Solmsen-Merkelbach-West, Hesiodi Theogonia, pp. 88-107.

-28 To make this edition more convenient for the reader 1 have also included in these concordances the numbers of Hirschberger's recent, useful commentary on the Catalogue of Women and Great Ehotat.
+24 To make this edition more convenient for the reader, I have also included in these concordances the numbers of Hirschberger's recent, useful commentary on the Catalogue of Women and Great Ehoiai.

-gether direct witnesses and verbal citations on the one hand and indirect Testimonia on the other in those cases in which both kinds of witnesses refer to exactly the same mythic datum, even at the occasional cost of briefly interrupting thereby the continuity of a direct witness to the Catalogue; I hope that this disadvantage (lessened by cross-references in the different parts of the same direct witness) will be found to be outweighed by the greater perspicuity in the resulting arrangement of the various kinds of witnesses.
+various kinds of witnesses.
 In the translations of fragments transmitted by papyri, I have attempted wherever possible to give a visual indication of what is actually transmitted on the papyrus and where, as well as to differentiate attested material from what is supplemented by editors (the latter is set off by square brackets []).
 So too I have tried to follow in the case of the fragments the rules noted above for the translation of the three fully extant poems; but here too I have preferred pragmatism and intelligibility to rigorously following rules without exceptions.